Intermediate Windsurfing and Sailing Camp

 What To Bring

 Every day Campers should bring a towel, bathing suit and two sets of dry, comfortable clothes (They will get WET – in the morning and again in the afternoon.).
-In addition, they should also bring a jacket or fleece, lots of sun protection, a bottle of water, and non-skid/non-marking shoes or booties to wear while on the boats and in the water (Tennis shoes, aqua socks, or Teva sandals work great!).
+In addition, they should also bring a jacket or fleece, lots of sun protection, a bottle of water, and non-skid/non-marking shoes or booties to wear while on the boats and in the water (Tennis shoes or aqua socks work great!).
 No flip-flops allowed.

 Hats and sunglasses are recommended but not required.
 If wearing glasses, Campers should bring a lanyard to secure glasses around their head.
 It is also a good idea to send along some additional money or a snack with your Camper to carry him/her throughout the day, as well as for locker tokens – cost $2 and are recommended for securing valuables.